MAK Technologies, Inc.: Technology

 MAK Technologies develops COTS software for distributed simulation.
 MAK works with customers to build and populate 3D simulated environments where modeling and simulation is needed to train, plan, analyze, experiment, prototype, and demonstrate.

 MAK uses open standards as a base for its product line, which is natively compliant with both High Level Architecture (HLA) and Distributed Interactive Simulation (DIS) IEEE standards.
 The company has also drafted and submitted the WebLVC protocol for review to the Simulation Interoperability Standards Organization (SISO), in an effort to bring live, virtual, and constructive simulation to web browsers.

 MAK Technologies holds several United States software patents including: A computer-implemented method for use in a distributed interactive simulation (DIS) type network protocol for simulating sustained contact of first and second computer-implemented objects on each other in a virtual environment, as well as two patents for high speed eye tracking device and method.

 Customers

-MAK Technologies’s software is used by governments, system integrators, and research institutions such as Boeing, Raytheon Integrated Defense Systems, General Dynamics, Lockheed Martin, Northrop Grumman, BAE Systems, Meggitt Training Systems, Rheinmetall Canada, Thales, RUAG, University of Iowa, Cincinnati Children's Hospital, SAIC, the United States Air Force, the Pakistan Air Force, the Naval Air Warfare Center, The Council for Scientific and Industrial Research in South Africa, George Mason University, NASA Langley, Czech Air Defense Technical Institute, the Federal Aviation Administration, DRDC Toronto, Bell Helicopter, ITT, Embraer, Selex Galileo, and EADS.
+MAK Technologies’s software is used by governments, system integrators, and research institutions such as Boeing, Raytheon Integrated Defense Systems, General Dynamics, Lockheed Martin, Northrop Grumman, BAE Systems, Meggitt Training Systems, Rheinmetall Canada, Thales Group, RUAG, University of Iowa, Cincinnati Children's Hospital, SAIC, the United States Air Force, the Pakistan Air Force, the Naval Air Warfare Center, The Council for Scientific and Industrial Research in South Africa, George Mason University, NASA Langley, Czech Air Defense Technical Institute, the Federal Aviation Administration, DRDC Toronto, Bell Helicopter, ITT, Embraer, Selex Galileo, and EADS.